-OFF PCM is inactive (initial state).
+State Meaning OFF PCM is inactive (initial state).
 BREAK PCM is starting the connection synchronization phase.
-CONNECT ${\tt PCM}$ is synchronizing the connection end-points prior to the signalling sequence.
+CONNECT PCM is synchronizing the connection end-points prior to the signaling sequence.
 NEXT PCM is transmitting PDUs prior to entering SIGNAL state.
 SIGNAL ${\tt PCM}$ is transmitting and receiving signal bits (information) following a NEXT state.
 JOIN First state in the sequence leading to a synchronized connection.
 VERIFY Second state in the sequence leading to a synchronized connection.
-ACTIVE Final state.
-Indicates that the port is successfully incorporated in the token path.
+ACTIVE Final state indicating that the port is successfully incorporated in the token path.
 TRACE PCM is localizing a stuck beacon condition.

-The normal sequence of PCM states leading to a fully synchronized connection and the port being incorporated into the token path is shown in Figure 8-1.
+The normal sequence of PCM states leading to a fully synchronized connection and incorporation of the port into the token path is shown in Figure 9-1.
 Note that the minimum interval between interrogations is one second and that this is not always fast enough to recover and display the complete sequence of PCM states.

-Figure 8-1 Normal Sequence of PCM States
+Figure 9-1 Normal Sequence of PCM States